 But I love everything else on this list.
 I hope you found something new that can improve your gardening routine.

-When it’s time to plan your garden, download this seed shopping list to get organized.
+When it’s time to plan your garden, you might want to download the seed shopping list in the H & H resource library.